wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

     ![image](./media/image-027.gif)

 1. We need to connect your VS agent with your Azure subscription so it can deploy resources.
+Select `Tasks` from the menu.
 If the drop-down next to `Azure subscription` offers you your subscription, select it, authorize it and continue to select your `dotnetapp...` Azure Web app resource from the `App Service name` drop-down.

     ![image](./media/2017-06-22_09_05_00.png)